Entrepreneurship Coaching Program

 The optional, free-of-charge Entrepreneurship Coaching Program is available to all students who want to explore the possibility of starting their own business or taking a family business to the next level.
 In this extracurricular course, you will work on an entrepreneurial project of your choice.
 Your growth and development will be supported through a series of lectures, hands-on classroom advice and one-on-one coaching from our experienced faculty.
 You will be encouraged to forge your own path while learning from peers and mentors in a thriving community of young entrepreneurs.

 The “collaboratory” is an open-space, creative method for hosting meaningful conversations where various stakeholders tap into the collective intelligence to generate solutions to complex problems.
-The idea originates from the visioning work of a large group of people – including scholars, artists, consultants, students, activists, and other professionals – who worked together on the 50+20 initiative aiming at radically transforming management education.

 As a student, you will have the opportunity to engage in collaboratories on various relevant topics.
 In a collaboratory, you will discuss and exchange ideas with students, practitioners in business and civil society, researchers, and stakeholders – because interdependence is key to tackling issues for the common good.
 You will not only learn through direct exposure to cross-functional thinking and multi-stakeholder approaches, but you will also have the chance to develop new skills through supplementary training on organizing, hosting, and facilitating collaboratories.